stevenson/practice-api/README.md

 - the service uses port 5000 but you can change the configuration in `config/index.js`
 - the utility files/classes are in the helpers directory. these are helpful for just managing logging and responses in general.

-## III.
-Todo's
+## V. Todo's
 1. refactor code to agree with linting
-2. add tests for utility functions; maybe use mocha sinon.
+2. add more negative tests
-  - probably add a unit test to use the long function in the db
   - add in integration test for the single retrieval call
 3. add some other routes to simulate other services or perhaps use a separate branch